cyb101003/rednote-tools/README.md

 - **Standard Skill Interface**
   Exposes `POST /generate` and `GET /.well-known/skill.json`, making it directly callable by any agent supporting OpenAI function calling.
 - **Beautiful Streamlit Demo**
-  Includes a modern UI for quick testing and visualisation.
+  Includes a modern web UI for quick testing and visualisation.

 ## 🧠 How it works